 You will need to prove both parties intended you would have an interest in the property when it was purchased (or when you moved in) and you acted to your detriment in reliance upon that agreed intention, by contributing financially or sacrificing an opportunity.

-If you cannot evidence any explicitly stated intention that ownership of the property should be shared, it is still possible for the court to imply such an intention based on the actions of the parties, such as contributing to the purchase price, or paying some or all the mortgage.
-It is impossible for the court to imply an intention to share ownership without these actions, but these actions are not sufficient in themselves.
+If you cannot evidence any explicitly stated intention that ownership of the property should be shared, it is still possible for the court to infer such an intention based on the actions of the parties, such as contributing to the purchase price, or paying some or all the mortgage.
+It is impossible to infer an intention to share ownership without these actions, but these actions are not sufficient in themselves.

-If it is not possible to come to an agreement with your former partner, you need to apply to the court for a declaration of the beneficial interest of the assets.
-The court may make an order simply declaring the interests each party has in the assets, or it may order the assets be sold, or that one party should compensate the other for the loss of their beneficial interest in the assets.
+If it is not possible to come to an agreement with your former partner, you need to apply for a declaration of the beneficial interest of the assets.
+The court may make an order simply declaring the interests each person has in the assets, or it may order the assets be sold, or that one party should compensate the other for the loss of their beneficial interest in the assets.

 You would not be entitled to a bigger share of the property in these circumstances.
-The court can order you be compensated for some of the money you have spent since your separation, based on the principle of “equitable accounting”.
-This means that the court will consider:
+The court can order you to be compensated for some of the money you have spent since your separation, based on the principle of “equitable accounting”.
+This means that they will consider: